WalletConnect/walletconnect-monorepo/packages/client/README.md

   // for proposer to propose a session to a responder public abstract connect(params: ClientTypes.ConnectParams): Promise<SessionTypes.Settled>;
-  // for responder to receive a session proposal from a proposer public abstract pair(params: ClientTypes.PairParams): Promise<void>;
+  // for responder to receive a session proposal from a proposer public abstract pair(params: ClientTypes.PairParams): Promise<string>;

   // for responder to approve a session proposal public abstract approve(params: ClientTypes.ApproveParams): Promise<SessionTypes.Settled>;
   // for responder to reject a session proposal public abstract reject(params: ClientTypes.RejectParams): Promise<void>;
+  // for responder to upgrade session permissions public abstract upgrade(params: ClientTypes.UpgradeParams): Promise<void>;
   // for responder to update session state public abstract update(params: ClientTypes.UpdateParams): Promise<void>;
-  // for either to send notifications public abstract notify(params: ClientTypes.NotifyParams): Promise<void>;

   // for proposer to request JSON-RPC public abstract request(params: ClientTypes.RequestParams): Promise<any>;
   // for responder to respond JSON-RPC public abstract respond(params: ClientTypes.RespondParams): Promise<void>;

+  // for either to send notifications public abstract notify(params: ClientTypes.NotifyParams): Promise<void>;
   // for either to disconnect a session public abstract disconnect(params: ClientTypes.DisconnectParams): Promise<void>;
 }